1What are the benefits of window tint?

 Yes, they will go away.
-During the installation we spray soap/water to push the bubbles out and we do our best to push all the water out as much as possible.
+We spray soap/water to push the bubbles out during the installation, and we do our best to push all the water out as much as possible.
 Some will still be trap in between the film and glass but it will go away.
 Please don’t roll down your windows for 4 days.

 Yes, it is possible to have your car windows tinted even in freezing weather.
 However, the curing time may be extended in adverse conditions.

-The dots matrix patters, as well as the lines at the top of some windows are made of a Teflon type of material that is applied at the factory.
+Due to a textured glass.
+The film will not laminate on those surfaces – this may cause a hazing effect.
+The dot matrix patterns, as well as the lines at the top of some windows, are made of a Teflon type of material that is applied at the factory.
 Purely cosmetic, they hide trim lines and edges on different styles of autos.
-The thicknesses of these Teflon type areas make them a nightmare when applying window tint.
-Window tint is designed to adhere directly to the glass.
-The black lines across the top of some windows can prevent window tint from sticking and cannot be covered.
-When black dots are encountered, the window tint sticks to the slightly raised dot.
-This can give, depending on the thickness of the material, a lighter or different look in the area of the black matrix dots.
-This poses no risk of peeling.
-In some cases, the dot pattern or lines usually put at the top of some windows are so thick that it makes it impossible for the tint to stick at all.
+The thickness of these Teflon type areas makes them a nightmare when applying window tint.
+The window tint is designed to adhere directly to the glass.
+The black lines across the top of some windows can prevent window tints from sticking and cannot be covered.

 No, because a good tint job requires good lighting and a clean enclosed environment.